djordje200179/Meduce/README.md

 If you want to wait for all processes to finish, you can wait for the last one to finish by calling `WaitToFinish()` method on it.

+### Common reducers
+In the `reducers` package, you can find some common reducers that you can use in your processes.

 ## Example
 In this example, we're using IMDB title_basics dataset (can be found [here](https://datasets.imdbws.com/)) to find out in which year the most movies were released.